ipfs/ipfs-docs/docs/concepts/measuring.md

 ### Nebula

 [Nebula](https://github.com/dennis-tra/nebula) is a libp2p DHT crawler that is used to calculate [DHT server availability](#dht-server-availability).
 It periodically tries to connect to DHT Server peers within the IPFS DHT.
 Upon discovering a new peer, the crawler notes the beginning of an availability session, extending this session with each successful connection attempt.
 Conversely, a failed connection ends the session, with a subsequent successful attempt initiating a new one.
 During each measurement period, peers may experience multiple availability sessions.
-Learn more about Parsect at [probelab.io/tools/nebula/](https://probelab.io/tools/nebula/).
+Learn more about Parsec at [probelab.io/tools/nebula/](https://probelab.io/tools/nebula/).

 ### Parsec

 [Parsec](https://github.com/dennis-tra/nebula) is a tool for measuring [DHT lookup performance](#dht-lookup-performance), specifically focusing on the PUT and GET performance of the IPFS public DHT.
 It can also be adapted to assess other [libp2p-kad-dht](https://github.com/libp2p/specs/blob/master/kad-dht/README.md) networks.
 The configuration is divided into two parts: a scheduler and a server.
-Learn more about Parsect at [probelab.io/tools/parsec/](https://probelab.io/tools/parsec/).
+Learn more about Parsec at [probelab.io/tools/parsec/](https://probelab.io/tools/parsec/).

 #### Parsec server